 Communicating during difficult times is challenging and the responsibility falls squarely on the shoulders of the leader.
 Before every meeting you conduct, either in person or virtual, take time to reset in advance to be your best self.

 We are all experiencing these unprecedented, challenging times.
 Now, more than ever, we must each take responsibility for our own wellbeing.
 It is so important to spend time doing the things that fill you up.
-You will think clearer when tackling complex decisions if you take the time to reduce your own stress and anxiety levels first.

 Trust is an important currency, especially in times of change.
 It’s not too late to get serious and intentional about increasing trust in your team.
 Let us know if we can help.